Carnegie Hall, Room 104

-In 2004, Holly Barcus and Cynthia Werner initiated a project in the western aimag of Bayan-Ulgii Mongolia to better understand the on-going migration of Mongolia Kazakhs between Mongolia and Kazakhstan during the transition period between 1991 and 2010.
+In 2004, along with Cynthia Werner, we initiated a project in the western aimag of Bayan-Ulgii Mongolia to better understand the on-going migration of Mongolia Kazakhs between Mongolia and Kazakhstan during the transition period between 1991 and 2010.
 For information about the project, photos, publications and more, see the website, The Mongolian Kazakh Diaspora.

-Holly is a member of the editorial board for the Journal of Rural Studies and also a member of the International Geographical Union's Commission on the Sustainability of Rural Systems (IGU-CSRS).
+I am also a member of the editorial board for the Journal of Rural Studies and a member of the International Geographical Union's Commission on the Sustainability of Rural Systems (IGU-CSRS).
 The CSRS is one of the forty commissions of International Geographical Union.
 For twenty years CSRS has endeavoured to achieve a better understanding of rural areas and of their sustainability.

 SELECTED WORKS OF HOLLY BARCUS in the Macalester Digital Commons